runkelcorey/theme/README.md

 Now, simply call the theme as you would any other!

 ## Variants
 Currently, this repository only supports the Yale SOM style.
-We would love to support more themes!
-If you are affiliated with another Yale school/discipline/publication that has (or would like to develop) its own style, please reach out.

-Unfortunately, producing igures for publication is not as seamless as `ggplot2`.
+Despite the theme's enhancements, producing figures for publication is still not as seamless as with `ggplot2`.
-Specifically, resizing figures to meet the quality expectations of publications will often shrink fonts to a point of unusability.
+Specifically, resizing figures to meet the quality expectations of publications will often shrink fonts to a point of unreadability.
 To keep matters simple, we present three pre-sized variants: web (small); web (big); and print.
 Here's how the three compare when using one of R's built-in datasets.